marcopennekamp/lore/spec/02-multi-functions.md

   - If $|C| > 1$, we throw an `ambiguous-call` error.

 Note that we have to distinguish between compile-time and run-time errors, which we will talk more about in the next section.
 Also note that the compile-time constraints do not refer to the abstractness of the function
-$f$, since the point of an abstract function is exactly that the compile-time checks pass while we require specialisation of the argument types at runtime.
+$f$, since the point of an abstract function is exactly that the compile-time checks pass while we require specialization of the argument types at runtime.